-Christopher S. Sotos has served as President and Chief Executive Officer since May 2016, and as a member of the Board of Clearway, Inc. since May 2013.
-Mr. Sotos had also served in various positions at NRG, including most recently as Executive Vice President-Strategy and Mergers and Acquisitions from February 2016 through May 2016 and Senior Vice President-Strategy and Mergers and Acquisitions from November 2012 through February 2016.
+Christopher S. Sotos, 52, has served as President and Chief Executive Officer of the Company since May 2016, and as a director since May 2013.
+Mr. Sotos had also served in various positions at NRG, including most recently as Executive Vice President - Strategy and Mergers and Acquisitions from February 2016 through May 2016 and Senior Vice President - Strategy and Mergers and Acquisitions from November 2012 through February 2016.
 In this role, he led NRG's corporate strategy, mergers and acquisitions, strategic alliances and other special projects for NRG.
 Previously, he served as NRG's Senior Vice President and Treasurer from March 2008 to September 2012, where he was responsible for all treasury functions, including raising capital, valuation, debt administration and cash management.
 Mr. Sotos also previously served as a director of FuelCell Energy, Inc. from September 2014 to April 2019.
-As President and Chief Executive Officer of the Company, Mr. Sotos provides the Board of Clearway, Inc. with management's perspective regarding the Company's day to day operations and overall strategic plan.
-Mr. Sotos also brings strong financial and accounting skills to the Board of Clearway, Inc.
+As President and Chief Executive Officer of the Company, Mr. Sotos provides the Company's board of directors with management's perspective regarding the Company's day to day operations and overall strategic plan.
+Mr. Sotos also brings strong financial and accounting skills to the Company's board of directors.